A room can have expensive furniture, fresh paint, and good lighting, and still feel completely off.

 Nothing jumps out as wrong or out of place.
 Instead, everything flows together naturally.
 This creates spaces where people feel comfortable and relaxed.

 Harmony doesn’t mean everything must match perfectly.
-Rather, it means finding common threads that tie different elements together into one.
+Rather, it means finding common threads that tie different elements together.

 The Core Principles of Harmony